AutoJenny/blog/docs/workflow/stages.md

-# Workflow Stages Documentation
+# Blog Post Workflow Stages

+> **Note:** As of the latest update, the workflow system is fully asynchronous.
+All stages and sub-stages are initialized for every post at creation, enabling editing in any order.
+The seeding script (`scripts/update_workflow.py`) ensures that all workflow stages and sub-stages are present in the database.
+There is no longer any sequential or partial initialization—authors can work on any stage or sub-stage at any time.
+Validation and required fields are enforced only at key transitions (e.g., publishing).

 ## Overview
-The blog post workflow is divided into multiple stages, each with its own set of sub-stages.
-Each sub-stage can have one of three statuses:
+The blog post workflow is divided into multiple stages, each with its own sub-stages.
+All stages are initialized at post creation and can be worked on in any order.
+While there is a recommended progression through stages, the workflow is asynchronous to allow for flexible content development.

-- `NOT_STARTED`
-- `IN_PROGRESS`
-- `COMPLETED`
+Each stage and sub-stage can have one of three statuses:
+- `NOT_STARTED`: Default state when initialized
+- `IN_PROGRESS`: Work has begun but is not complete
+- `COMPLETED`: All validation rules are satisfied

 ## Stage Progression
-1. Idea → Research → Outlining → Authoring → Images → Metadata → Review → Publishing → Updates → Syndication
+While stages can be worked on in any order, the recommended progression is:

+1. Idea Stage
+2. Research Stage
+3. Outlining Stage
+4. Authoring Stage
+5. Images Stage
+6. Metadata Stage
+7. Review Stage
+8. Publishing Stage
+9. Updates Stage
+10. Syndication Stage

+This progression ensures a logical flow of content development but is not enforced.
+Authors can work on any stage at any time based on their needs and workflow preferences.

 ## Detailed Stage Descriptions